History of Bolivia (1809–1920): Rise of Conservative and Liberal parties

-Reconstruction under the rule of the Conservatives, 1880-1899
+Reconstruction under the rule of the Conservatives, 1880–1899

 The Conservatives ruled Bolivia from 1880 until 1899.
-In 1880 the Constitution of 1878 was reaffirmed and remained in force until 1938.
+In 1880, the Constitution of 1878 was reaffirmed and remained in force until 1938.

 General Campero completed his legal term in office and presided over elections of 1884 that brought to power Gregorio Pacheco (1884–88), leader of the Democratic Party and one of Bolivia's richest mine owners.
-During this time only 30,000 Bolivians had a right to vote.
-After Pachecho's term, fraudulent elections resulted in Liberal revolts in October 1888, May 1890 and 1892.
-Although the Liberal Party was allowed to win seats in the National Congress of Bolivia, it had no chance to win a presidential elections.
+During this time, only 30,000 Bolivians had the right to vote.
+After Pachecho's term, fraudulent elections resulted in Liberal revolts in October 1888, May 1890, and 1892.
+Although the Liberal Party was allowed to win seats in the National Congress of Bolivia, it had no chance to win a presidential election.

 Under the Conservatives, the high world price of silver and increased production of copper, lead, zinc, and tin combined to create a period of relative prosperity.
-The Conservative governments encouraged the mining industry through the development of a rail network to the Pacific coast.
-The growth of commercial agriculture, such as the development of Bolivia's natural rubber resources, also contributed to a stronger economy.
+The Conservative governments encouraged the mining industry by developing a rail network to the Pacific coast.
+The growth of commercial agriculture, such as developing Bolivia's natural rubber resources, also contributed to a stronger economy.
 Agricultural production in the highlands increased as the haciendas expanded in some regions.

-Another millionaire Aniceto Arce (1888–1892), although elected legally in elections of 1888 was an autocrat who managed to stay in power only through repression.
+Another millionaire Aniceto Arce (1888–1892), although elected legally in elections of 1888, was an autocrat who managed to stay in power only through repression.
 His main economic accomplishment was to extend the Antofagasta-Calama Railroad to Oruro.
-The extension of the railroad drastically reduced the cost of transporting minerals to the Pacific coast.
-Economic growth was skewed, as railroads that were built to export minerals started to bring imported wheat from Chile; in 1890 Chilean wheat was cheaper in La Paz than wheat from Cochabamba.
-The open economy also hurt local industry.
+The railroad extension drastically reduced the cost of transporting minerals to the Pacific coast.
+Economic growth was skewed, as railroads that were built to export minerals started to bring imported wheat from Chile; in 1890, Chilean wheat was cheaper in La Paz than wheat from Cochabamba.
+The open economy also hurt local industries.

-The expansion of the haciendas at the expense of the free Indian communities resulted in numerous uprisings and forced many Indians to work for their landlords or to migrate to the cities.
-As a result of this migration, the census of 1900 noted an increase of the mestizo population, but Bolivia remained a predominantly Indian and rural nation, in which the Spanish-speaking minority continued to exclude the Indians.
+The expansion of the haciendas at the expense of the free Indian communities resulted in numerous uprisings.
+It forced many Indians to work for their landlords or to migrate to the cities.
+As a result of this migration, the census of 1900 noted an increase in the mestizo population.
+Still, Bolivia remained a predominantly Indian and rural nation, in which the Spanish-speaking minority continued to exclude the Indians.

 The Liberal Party and the rise of tin, 1899–1920

-In 1899 the Liberal Party overthrew the Conservative president Severo Fernández in the "Federal Revolution".
+In 1899, the Liberal Party overthrew the Conservative president Severo Fernández in the "Federal Revolution".
 Although the Liberals resented the long rule of the Conservatives, the main reasons for the revolt were regionalism and federalism.
-The Liberal Party drew most of its support from the tin-mining entrepreneurs in and around La Paz, whereas Conservative governments had ruled with an eye on the interests of the silver mine owners and great landowners in Potosí and Sucre.
+The Liberal Party drew most of its support from the tin-mining entrepreneurs in and around La Paz.
+In contrast, Conservative governments had ruled with an eye on the interests of the silver mine owners and great landowners in Potosí and Sucre.
 The immediate cause of the conflict was the Liberal demand to move the capital from Sucre to the more developed La Paz.